Hamilton High School (Chandler, Arizona): Campus

 All of the performing arts like concert band, orchestra, gymnastics, dance, and art are located on the southeast portion of the main building (H-wing) surrounding the 600-seat auditorium.
-Locker rooms and a small wight lifting room surround the gym (G-Wing).
+Locker rooms and a small weight lifting room surround the gym (G-Wing).
 In the northern parking lot and near the N Wing are mobile classrooms (M-Wing) with 2 classrooms per building due to the large student population.

 CUSD was granted a $192 million USD bond in November 2015 for district wide construction and updates.
-Hamilton was allocated $4.5 million for a two-story building (N-wing) with a 20 classroom and additional administration offices 27,530 ft2 (2,557.6 m2) located on what was the original outdoor concrete basketball courts.
+Hamilton was allocated $4.5 million for a two-story building (N-wing) with 20 classroom and additional administration offices 27,530 ft2 (2,557.6 m2) located on what was the original outdoor concrete basketball courts.

+in August of 2023, construction began on an expansion due to over crowding.
+The expansion took the original cafeteria's outdoor seating area and the demolition of a non-utilized Greenhouse on the west side essentially doubling the capacity.